ZEISS-PiWeb/PiWeb-Api/_pages/022-configuration.md

 ## {{ page.sections['general'] }}

 The PiWeb configuration consists of a list of attributes for all types of entities.
-There are different kinds of entites:
+The different types of entites are:

 * *parts*,
 * *characteristics*,